WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Miles Buchanan, Marcus Graham and Steven Grives

-When a computer expert and his buddies decided to rob a department store one night just for the kick of it, they weren't expecting a disturbed policeman, who was recently taken out of the force thanks to their shenanigans, would be stalking them once they get in.
+When a computer expert and his buddies decide to rob a department store one night just for the kick of it, they weren't expecting a disturbed policeman, who's recently taken out of the force thanks to their shenanigans, would be stalking them inside to get even.
 With a damaged security system locking them inside, the kids will soon have no choice but to fight back or die trying.

 Psyche flushed down the toilet here